Steven Mackay

-Steven Mackay (born 26 June 1981) is a Scottish football manager and former player.
-After a spell as assistant manager of Scottish League Two club Elgin City, he now manages Highland League club, Nairn County.
+Steven Mackay (born 26 June 1981) is a Scottish football manager and former player and is currently manager of Highland Football League side Brora Rangers.

 Playing career

 Mackay began his career with Ross County, for whom he made 92 appearances over seven seasons in the Scottish League, which included five seasons in the First Division.
 He also played in the lower divisions of the league for Elgin City and Peterhead, and for Highland League clubs Forres Mechanics and Nairn County.

 He signed for Brora Rangers in 2012, and won the Highland League title with them in the 2013–14 season and 2014-15 season.
 In the play offs Brora won the chance for promotion to the Scottish Football League for the first time in their history, but with Brora ahead Mackay was sent off and they lost.
 He then won the Highland League Cup with the club the following year and won the North of Scotland Cup on 4 occasions as a Brora player.

 Mackay briefly had a one-month loan spell at the end of 2020 with North Caledonian League club Invergordon F.C. with Brora Rangers season yet to start.
 He retired from playing duties to focus on management in December 2020 following a 5–1 victory over Wick Academy in which he scored the last of his 210 goals for the club.

 Mackay briefly came out of retirement during the 2022-23 season to play for Rothes.
 During his time at the club, he played in 11 matches scoring 3 times.

+Mackay came out of retirement again during his spell as Nairn County manager.
+Due to a scarcity of left-back options at the club, Mackay filled in a left back for the club at the age of 42.